-- The school has made specific investment in the form of FDR the joint of DOE and school.
-The fixed deposit balance of INR 2,64,527 as on 31.0.3.2018 as provided by school, has been excluded while deriving the fund position of the school. - The Supreme Court in the matter of Modern School held that development fees for supplementing the resources for purchase, upgradation and replacements of furniture and fixtures and equipment can be charged from students by the recognized unaided schools not exceeding 15% of the total annual tuition fee.
+- The Supreme court in the matter of Modern School held that development fees for supplementing the resources for purchase, upgradation and replacements of furniture and fixtures and equipment can be charged from students by the recognized unaided schools not exceeding 15% of the total annual tuition fee.
 Further, the Directorate's circular no. 1978 dated 16th April 2010 states "All schools must, first, explore and exhaust the possibility of utilising the existing funds /reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."
-Over a number of years, the school has accumulated development fund and has reflected the closing balance of INR 1,82,65,772 in its audited financial statements of FY 2017-18.
+Over a number of years, the school has accumulated development fund and has reflected the closing balance of INR 2,11,52,723 in its audited financial statements of FY 2018-19.
 Accordingly, the accumulated reserve of development fund created by the school by collecting development fee more than its requirement for purchase, upgradation and replacements of furniture and fixtures and equipment has been considered as free reserve available with the school for meeting the financial implication of 7th CPC to be implemented by the school.
-However, development fund equivalent to amount collected in one year (FY 2018-19) from students has been considered for deriving the fund position of the school, which is considered sufficient basis the spending pattern of the school in past.
+However, development fund equivalent to amount collected in one year (FY 2018-19) from students has been considered for deriving the fund position of the school, which is considered sufficient basis the spending pattern of the school in past. - 2.
+Under the following heads the School has proposed expenditure in excess of 10% as compared to the actual expenditure incurred in FY 2018-19 or proposed new head of expenditure for which the school has not offered satisfactory explanation/justification.
+Therefore, the aforesaid expenditure in excess of 10% over the previous year and/or new head of expenditure have not been considered in the evaluation of fee increase proposal: